 • Fixed catering business, where customers dine in

-This includes establishments like pubs, bars, and restaurants, where you’ll typically offer more of a professional dine-in experience for customers.
+This includes establishments like pubs, bars, and restaurants, where you’ll typically offer more of a professional dine-in experience.

-There are many food and drink spaces available for rent across the UK – so it can help to start by looking at what might be available near you.
+There are many food and drink spaces available for rent across the UK, so it can help to start by looking at what’s available near you.

-There are different licences and standards that you’ll need to adhere to depending on the type of catering business you decide to run.
+There are different licences and standards you’ll need to adhere to, depending on the type of catering business you decide to run.

-It’s important to do your own research based off the business you are trying to set up, but generally speaking, the following steps will still apply…
+It’s important to research the business area you’re interested in, but generally speaking, the following steps will still apply…

 1. Register your food business with your local council at least 28 days before you start selling and check that your kitchen complies with the regulations set out by the Food Standards Agency.

-2. Anyone who wants to run a food business should also have appropriate food hygiene training.
-It’s strongly recommended by the Food Standards Agency (FDA) that you aim to get a Level 2 Food Hygiene Certificate, by taking a short training course.
+2. Complete the appropriate food hygiene training.
+It’s strongly recommended by the Food Standards Agency (FSA) that you get a Level 2 Food Hygiene Certificate by taking a short training course.

-3. You’ll need to have public liability insurance, to cover you if anything goes wrong, for example, a customer claims that your service made them ill.
+3. You’ll need to have public liability insurance to cover you if anything goes wrong, for example, a customer claims your service made them ill.

 Once you’ve got all the relevant things in place to start your business, you can turn your attention to the fun stuff.
-For example, will you bake vegan, savoury, or elaborate cakes for special occasions?
-What kind of theme do you want to have (cosy, modern, 1920s-themed, and so on)?
+For example, will you bake vegan, savoury, or sweet foods for special occasions?
+What kind of theme do you want your pub or bar to have?

-David Prest is one example of someone who set up a catering business after being made redundant in his early 50s.
+David Prest is just one example of someone who set up a catering business after being made redundant in his early 50s.
+If you’d like to learn more about how he did it, use the button below.

 20. Holiday rentals

-Some people decide to simply offer people a room for the night, while others decide to transform their home into a B&B. Some people even serve food or have on-site staff available to answer questions and show guests around.
+Some people decide to simply offer people a room for the night, while others like to transform their home into a B&B. Some might even serve food or have on-site staff available to answer questions and show guests around.

 Listing your home on Airbnb

-If you’d like to rent out space in your home to others for short stays, but don’t want the hassle of having to licence your property and run a professional business, listing your space on Airbnb is an option.
+If you’d like to rent out space in your home to others for short stays but don’t want the hassle of having to license your property and run a business, listing your space on Airbnb is an option.

-Airbnb offers a more casual accommodation set up that’s charged at a cheaper price but makes fewer promises to customers.
+Airbnb offers a more casual accommodation setup that’s charged at a lower price but makes fewer promises to customers.

-You’ll not be expected to perform the same housekeeping and catering duties that you otherwise would in a B&B (for example, room service, and a daily cleaning and laundry service).
-You can also make use of more unusual spaces (for example, a summer house or sofa bed), and people will still pay to use these at a discounted price.
+You won’t be expected to perform the same housekeeping and catering duties that you otherwise would in a B&B (for example, room service or daily cleaning and laundry).
+You can also make use of more unusual spaces (such as a summer house or sofa bed), and people will still pay to use these at a discounted price.

-It’s completely free to list your property and you’ll be in complete control of your availability, prices, house rules and how you choose to interact with those who come to stay.
-This flexibility is great for those who don’t want a full-time lodger but would be happy to open up their spare room for a few days here or there.
+It’s completely free to list your property, and you’ll be in complete control of your availability, prices, house rules, and how you choose to interact with those who come to stay.
+This flexibility is great if you don’t fancy a full-time lodger but would be happy to open up your spare room for a few days here or there.

-People have also been known to rent out their whole home whilst they’re on holiday, to help towards the costs of the trip!
-The Airbnb website will tell you how to get started and how much you could earn each month, depending on what area you live in.
+People have also been known to rent out their entire home while on holiday to help towards the costs of the trip.
+The Airbnb website will tell you how to get started and how much you could earn each month, depending on the area you live in.

 Note: While renting out extra space can offer some great earning potential, it’s not without risks – so make sure you know what you’re signing up for before using the service.
 Remember, you’re within your right to refuse the service to anyone who you feel poses a risk to you or your home.